int19h/jbomohi/dict/atriium/comments.md

 your preference, so long as it ends with a vowel and follows the form of a brivla in all other properties.

+## 2017-04-13T05:46:13Z — martain (comment 3199, on definition 69497, in reply to 3198)

+Re: cmevla, not brivla

+I will add a new word with your suggestion then, does this entry delete itself?